blondie101010/b101010-shell-utils/README.md

 ## Status

-This package is now considered in beta testing phase, but should still not be used for production yet until further testing is done!
+This package is in beta testing phase, so it should still be used with caution.

-Basic shell functions and service control have been fairly well tested on Gentoo, CentOS 6 & 7, and Ubuntu 14.04 so far.
+Basic shell functions and service control have been fairly well tested on Gentoo, CentOS 6 & 7, Debian 7 & 8, Fedora 25, and Ubuntu 14.04 & 16.04 so far.

 System agnostic installer is a long term development option that will evolve as packages are added based on other project requirements.